adonese/adonese.github.io/content/post/fintech-for-software-engineers/index.md

 ```

 None of that really matters that big and can be frankly ignored.
 But, I'd like to once again explain the elegancy of these systems.
 Work of art.
 Point to take home: if you are developer, you might as well get some inspirations from this.
 If you are a user then you be warned about your cards security.

+# Types of cards and the principle of least privilege

+> A very fascinating new OS design is called Fuchsia.
+It is a microkernel OS, and it is built with Rust.
+It is a very interesting project to follow.
+You can check the project here [link to Fuchsia OS](https://fuchsia.dev)

+Contactless or more commonly tap and go is gaining huge traction and being extensively used by acquirers and fintechs in the last years.
+The usability of it surpassed any other method and it truly helps merchants acquire more customers.
+And it totally relates to Fuchsia design here as well: Fuchsia came up with two interesting design choices, they don't have a concept of a `sudo` and secondly pretty much apart from the system startup and bootstrapping is handled in the user space.
+Now, with contactless cards a merchant won't ask you to provide your PIN at all, you just tap your card and violla you're good to go.
+You don't share your pin, you don't actually even share your card info at all!
+You only exchange with the merchant a token your card generate to represent your card, the process is called tokenization and it is something we will touch on later on the topic of card not present transactions.
+We advise the curious users if they are interested into more details about tokenization to read about our published works on the topic [link to tokenization](https://github.com/adonese/tokenization), another really good intro is our preface to Visa and MasterCard [link to preface](https://github.com/adonese/noebs/wiki/VISA-and-MasterCard).
+But the idea is that: sharing PIN over the wire has two big issues:
+- the issuer bank and the user; in that the card holders are subject to frauds
+- and the acquirer and the merchants; the merchants are subject to chargebacks
+You can think of the PIN as synonym to the admin password that you would enter to run a priviliged command; to authorize a transaction: modern OS like Fuchsia dropped it; and so is the payment industry.
+Fintech was never alienated from the broader programming and tech industry, in fact the reason for writing this guideline is to help relate familiar programming concepts that developers know and well versed in to the fintech industry.

+> The world is shifting towards more compartaemntalized systems, and the payment industry is no exception.
+The idea is to limit the attack surface as much as possible.

+There are two types of contactless payments and while they offer the same service, they have different security models:

+### Contactless payments with cards and NFC only

+Whether the contactless payment origin was a mobile, or just a card, there is a common structure for its security model:
+- In the contactless payment, a token will be used instead of the payment details.
+Payment details are Pan, CVV, and expiration date
+- A security token (often called cryptogram, and sometimes referred to as fingerprint) is also used in combination with the

+### Mobile contactless payments

+In the case of mobile contactless payments, that is when you add your bank credit / debit card to your mobile's wallet and use your mobile to make purchases (tap and go), the scheme usually follows this structure.
+I didn't dive in much deep into apple's ecosystem, but this is at least valid for Google's Wallet: google issues a one-time virtual card only valid for that transaction.
+A fascinating process happens when you use your mobile wallet to tap and go:
+- when you tap with mobile in the pos, Google will initiate the transaction with the payment processor
+- Google interacts with the card network generally either Visa Token Service, or MasterCard Digital Enablement Service to issue a random virtual card for the transaction
+- The payment processor will then create a token on behalf of your main bank account, and send it across to the merchant.
+The token is retrieveable by your bank via the payment processor
+- The merchant will then send a debit message to the payment processor which includes the token, the amount, and the merchant id
+- Your bank with the payment processor will then retrieve your actual bank account details, and charge you the amount

+This way your actual bank account details is only ever available to you and the payment processor!

+> A no-auth is retrospectively better than a weak auth.

 ### Card Not Present Transactions